lupyuen/lupyuen.github.io/src/avaota.md

 cp nuttx.bin /TODO/Image
 ls -l /TODO/Image
 ## Should be a lot smaller
+umount /TODO
 ```

 Nothing happens.
-Let's print something...
+We do some logging...

 # Print to UART in Arm64 Assembly

-_How will we know that NuttX is actually booting?_
+_Is NuttX actually booting?_

 Let's print something. __UART0 Base Address__ is here...